-In research conducted by my good friend Dr. Danny Zane (now a professor at the University of Miami), he and his colleagues showed participants various pairs of jeans and manipulated the information participants could learn about them.
+In research conducted by my good friend Dr. Danny Zane, he and his colleagues showed participants various pairs of jeans and manipulated the information participants could learn about them.

 In one study, participants were only able to learn about one attribute of the jeans they would potentially purchase.
 For example, a participant could choose to learn about the style, the wash, the price, or whether it was made ethically.
 After making their choice, participants learned which attributes “other participants” had elected to view (which in reality were responses made by the research team).

 As it turned out, the real participants who ignored the ethicality attribute later rated the others who had chosen this trait as “preachy” and “vegetarians” (used derogatorily).
 In truth, the real participants were making these remarks to try to repair their own self-esteem after acting inconsistently with their moral beliefs.

 Altogether, it seems that participants are aware that their morals should matter; however, when it comes to the marketplace, it seems like they don’t.

 Although this research and other work doesn’t look flattering for consumers’ morals, there may be a different interpretation we can make.

 With the current perspective, it seems that morals have little influence on what consumers purchase in the marketplace.
 However, another interpretation may be that there are simply fewer purchases/products that we apply our morals to.